gitlabhq/gitlabhq/doc/development/background_migrations.md

 See [Sidekiq best practices guidelines](https://github.com/mperham/sidekiq/wiki/Best-Practices) for more details.

-Make sure that in case that your migration job is going to be retried a data integrity is guarateed.
+Make sure that in case that your migration job is going to be retried data integrity is guarateed.

 ## How It Works